15 intermittent fasting tips to help you stay on track

 15. Enlist a support group or hype squad

-Even if no one in your household or social circle is shopping for an intermittent fasting plan with you, you don’t have to go to the store alone.
+Even if no one in your household or social circle is shopping for an intermittent fasting schedule with you, you don’t have to go to the store alone.
 Having family and friends supporting you and helping you figure out what works means you have not only extra cheerleaders and motivators but also safeguards in place.

 So, what are the benefits of intermittent fasting?